maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

-# Development track
+# Development track for STACK 3.1

-This page describes the major tasks we still need to complete in order to be able to release the next version of STACK.
-That is STACK 3.1.
+This page describes the major tasks we still need to complete in order to be able to release the next version: STACK 3.1.
 Plans looking further into the future are described on [Future plans](Future_plans.md).
 The past development history is documented on [Development history](Development_history.md).